Nutrition Facts Label Guide

 7. The Daily Value (DV) percentages found on the bottom of the nutrition label never change from product to product.
 It shows recommended dietary advice for all Americans.

 8. The ingredients list indicates all ingredients necessary to complete the delivery system, and to ensure product freshness and stability.

-*Not on label image.
+*Not shown on label image above.